What’s Causing the Negativity?

 We’re in control of the long-term destiny of your financial success and our number one goal is to allow you to live your one best financial life.
 If you want to look at anything, sit down with your advisor, keep the dialogue open and talk to us about how this market volatility has affected your probability of being able to do everything you want to do in retirement.
 Chances are if it was done right the first time, there’s very little change if any in your overall financial plan.

-If you’re not a client and would like open up a conversation with a Barber Financial Group Advisor, fill out the form below or give us a call at 913-393-1000.
+If you’re not a client and would like to open up a conversation with a Barber Financial Group Advisor, schedule a complimentary consultation below or give us a call at 913-393-1000.
 Our advisors are happy to sit down and discuss your needs and address any questions you might have.

-With that, I want to wish you all a very merry Christmas, Happy New Year, and I’ll talk to you again in January.
+I want to wish you all a very merry Christmas and Happy New Year.
+And I’ll talk to you again in January.
 Here’s to hoping that we see a little bit of reprieve from the volatility and we can get some kind of Santa rally out of this market between now and the end of the year.

 Founder & CEO